dunguyen/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?
 First I need to add a new column with data on weekdays or weekends.
-NOTE: this is done on a Danish computer.
-If this needs to run on other machines then change the statements to read to your language.
-(Extra note: I cannot change locale for some reason)

 ```r
 data2$weekday <- weekdays(data2[,2])